mhaskar/DNSStager/README.md

 # What is DNSStager? ![](https://img.shields.io/badge/python-3-blue)

-DNSStager is an open-source project based on Python used to hide and transfer your payload using DNS protocol.
+DNSStager is an open-source project based on Python used to hide and transfer your payload using DNS.

-DNSStager will create a malicious DNS server that handles DNS requests to your domain and return your payload as a response to specific records such as `AAAA` or `TXT` records after splitting it into chunks and encode the payload using different algorithms.
+DNSStager will create a malicious DNS server that handles DNS requests to your domain and return your payload as a response to specific record requests such as `AAAA` or `TXT` records after splitting it into chunks and encoding the payload using different algorithms.

 DNSStager can generate a custom agent written in `C` or `GoLang` that will resolve a sequence of domains, retrieve the payload, decode it and finally inject it into the memory based on any technique you want.